Consolidated PBY Catalina: Background

-The prototype was powered by two 825 hp Pratt & Whitney R-1830-54 Twin Wasp radial engines mounted on the wing's leading edge.
-Armament comprised four .30 in Browning AN/M2 machine guns and up to 2000 lb of bombs.
+The XP3Y-1 was initially powered by a pair of 825 hp Pratt & Whitney R-1830-54 Twin Wasp radial engines mounted on the wing's leading edge.
+Armament comprised four .30 in Browning AN/M2 machine guns and up to 2000 lb of bombs, the latter of which were carried underneath the wings.
+It was also provisioned with crew amenities, including a galley.
+Via the use of beaching gear, the type could be operated from both land and sea as required.

+Into flight

-The XP3Y-1 had its maiden flight on 21 March 1935, after which it was transferred to the U.S. Navy for service trials.
-The XP3Y-1 was a significant performance improvement over previous patrol flying boats.
-The Navy requested further development to bring the aircraft into the category of "patrol bomber", and in October 1935, the prototype was returned to Consolidated for further work, including installation of 900 hp R-1830-64 engines.
-For the redesignated XPBY-1, Consolidated introduced redesigned vertical tail surfaces, which resolved a problem with the tail becoming submerged on takeoff, which had made lift-off impossible under some conditions.
-The XPBY-1 had its maiden flight on 19 May 1936, during which a record nonstop distance flight of 3443 mi was achieved.
+On 21 March 1935, the XP3Y-1 conducted its maiden flight.
+Shortly thereafter, it was transferred to the USN for service trials.
+The XP3Y-1 demonstrated a significant performance improvement over previous patrol flying boats, leading to the service requesting further development to permit the prospective production aircraft to better perform the patrol bomber mission.
+Accordingly, in October 1935, the prototype was returned to Consolidated for modification, after which it was redesignated XPBY-1.
+Changes included the installation of 900 hp R-1830-64 engines and the implementation of redesigned vertical tail surfaces, which resolved a problem with the tail becoming submerged on takeoff, which had made lift-off impossible under some conditions.
+The XPBY-1 made its maiden flight on 19 May 1936, during which a record non-stop distance flight of 3443 mi was achieved.

 The XPBY-1 was delivered to VP-11F in October 1936.
 The second squadron to be equipped was VP-12, which received the first of its aircraft in early 1937.
 The second production order was placed on 25 July 1936.
 Over the next three years, the design was gradually developed further and successive models were introduced.
+In 1939, in spite of some assessors considering the type to be obsolete, Consolidated restarted the production line.